 Jim has been raising and caring for animals his entire life.
 He joined the team here in 1996.
 He currently lives with his cat Rascal, and dog Callie in Cedarburg, but also welcomes other animals for pet-sitting in his home.

 Kim has always had a passion for animal care.
 She has had horses, cats, dogs and other small animals in her life.
-She graduated with a degree in Animal Biology from UWGB, then went on to become a zookeeper in Green Bay for three years.
-Kim joined the staff at Thiensville-Mequon Small Animal Clinic in April of 2016.
-She spends her free time with her fiancé, her dog Niko, and two cats Peter and Otis.
+She graduated with a degree in Animal Biology from UWGB, and then went on to become a zookeeper in Green Bay for three years.
+Kim joined our clinic in April of 2016 and spends her free time with her husband, her dog Niko, and two cats Otis and Lynx.

 Morgan is a Wisconsin native, a Grafton High School graduate, and has been a part of the Ozaukee County community since she was three years old.
 After high school, she attended Vici Beauty School and graduated with her Cosmetology license in 2014.
 After four years in the beauty industry, she left her career in Cosmetology to pursue a new adventure following her passion of animals.
 In her free time, Morgan enjoys exploring new places with her Border Collie, listening to live music, and kickboxing.